AbsintheLabs/absinthe-adapters/projects/ichi/README.md

 There are a few things we can do to prevent collisions:

 1. Redis key pre-fixing via the library -- this is the way to go.
 We'll use ioredis instead and port over from node-redis (redis TS will need to have manual calls, fortunately, not a lot has to be done here)

+### The enrichment problem

+Rather than having each enrichment step take in an array, it should instead operate on a single item at a time.
+This will make it much easier to test.